Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Experiments

-It is well known that the expressivity of neural networks generally increases exponentially with depth, enabling strong generalization performance~\citep{poole2016exponential, raghu2017expressive}.
-Therefore, we employ the proposed weight initialization method to investigate its effectiveness in training deep FFNNs with the tanh activation function, emphasizing its robustness to variations in network depth.
-We create three tanh FFNNs, each with 64 nodes in all hidden layers, but with 10, 50, and 100 hidden layers, respectively.
+\textbf{Depth Independence in Classification Task.} The expressivity of neural networks is known to increase exponentially with depth, leading to improved generalization performance~\citep{poole2016exponential, raghu2017expressive}.
+To evaluate the robustness of the proposed weight initialization method across different network depths, we conduct experiments on deep FFNNs with tanh activation functions.
+Specifically, we construct four tanh FFNNs, each with $64$ nodes per hidden layer and $3$, $10$, $50$, and $100$ hidden layers. respectively.
 In Table~\ref{table2}, for both the MNIST and Fashion MNIST datasets, the network with 10 hidden layers achieves the highest accuracy and lowest loss when our proposed method is employed.
-Both initialization methods perform best in networks with the fewest layers, with performance degrading as the depth increases.
-However, for the CIFAR-10 dataset, we observe that the performance of the proposed method improves as the number of layers increases.
+Both initialization methods exhibit lower performance in networks with $3$ layers compared to those with more layers.
+Moreover, for more complex datasets such as CIFAR-10 and CIFAR-100, the proposed method demonstrated improved performance when training deeper networks.

+\textbf{Normalization Methods.} Xavier initialization is known to cause vanishing gradients and activation problems in deeper networks.
+These issues can be mitigated by applying Batch Normalization~(BN) or Layer Normalization~(LN) in the network.
+Therefore, we compare the proposed method with Xavier, Xavier with BN, and Xavier with LN.
+To evaluate the effectiveness of normalization, we conducted experiments using a sufficiently deep neural network with $50$ hidden layers.
+As shown in Figure~\ref{norm_100epoch}, for datasets with relatively fewer features, such as MNIST and FMNIST, Xavier with normalization converges faster than Xavier.
+However, for feature-rich datasets such as CIFAR-10 and CIFAR-100, the accuracy of Xavier with normalization is lower than that of Xavier.
+Normalization typically incurs a $30\%$ computational overhead, and additional hyperparameter tuning is required to determine which layers should apply normalization.
+In contrast, the proposed method achieves the best performance across all datasets without requiring normalization.

+\textbf{Data Efficiency in Classification Task.} Based on the results in Table~\ref{table2}, we evaluated data efficiency on a network with $50$ hidden layers, each containing $64$ nodes, where Xavier exhibited strong performance.
+As shown in Table~\ref{table3}, the highest average accuracy and lowest average loss over $5$ runs after $100$ epochs are presented for datasets containing $10$, $20$, $30$, $50$, and $100$ samples.
+The proposed method achieved the best performance across all sample sizes.